The Kirkbymoorside Surgery

 Surgery Opening Times

-First Saturday of each month only: 8.15am – 11.15am (Appointments available 8.30am until 10.30am.
-Please note Saturday morning appointments are pre-bookable in advance only.
-If you need to see a GP urgently you will need to ring NHS 111)
+First Saturday of each month only: 8.00am – 10.30am (Please note Saturday morning appointments are pre-bookable in advance only.
+If you need to see a GP urgently you will need to ring NHS 111).
+Update March 2022 - until further notice we will be closed on a Saturday morning due to the coronavirus pandemic.

 Access for Disabled Patients